ds-horizon/delivr-documentation/dota/docs/intro.md

 # DOTA Documentation

-**DOTA (Delivr Over-The-Air)** enables seamless over-the-air updates for React Native applications.
+**DOTA (Delivr Over-The-Air)** enables seamless OTA updates for React Native applications.
 Push JavaScript and asset updates instantly to your users without waiting for app store approval.

 ## What is DOTA?